-For fiscal 2021, our compensation consisted primarily of the following components:
+For fiscal 2022, our compensation consisted primarily of the following components:

 - annual base salary;

 - short-term incentives:

-- long-term equity incentives under our LTIP, as appropriate.
-For fiscal 2021, the Company made Option grants in connection with its IPO and, as such, this component was not considered as part of post-IPO compensation mix for the year; and
+- long-term equity incentives under our LTIP, as appropriate; and

 - employee benefits, as appropriate.

 Each element of compensation is discussed in more detail below.